dkharware/flaventure/README.md

 INSERT INTO site_content (key, content)
 VALUES
     ('about_page', '{
-        "paragraph1": "Welcome to ResumeFlow, your ultimate solution for crafting the perfect professional resume.
+        "paragraph1": "Welcome to easyfreecv, your ultimate solution for crafting the perfect professional resume.
 Our mission is to empower job seekers by providing intuitive tools and stunning templates that make resume building a seamless and enjoyable experience.", "paragraph2": "We believe that a great resume is more than just a document; it’s a personal brand statement.
 That''s why we''ve combined cutting-edge AI technology with elegant design to help you stand out from the crowd.
-Our AI assistant offers smart suggestions for skills, descriptions, and hobbies, tailored to your career profile.", "paragraph3": "Whether you''re a recent graduate or a seasoned executive, ResumeFlow has the right tools for you.
+Our AI assistant offers smart suggestions for skills, descriptions, and hobbies, tailored to your career profile.", "paragraph3": "Whether you''re a recent graduate or a seasoned executive, easyfreecv has the right tools for you.
 Choose from a diverse collection of templates, from modern and creative to professional and minimalist.
-Customize every detail to reflect your unique skills and experience.", "paragraph4": "Join thousands of successful professionals who have landed their dream jobs with a resume created on ResumeFlow.
+Customize every detail to reflect your unique skills and experience.", "paragraph4": "Join thousands of successful professionals who have landed their dream jobs with a resume created on easyfreecv.
 Start building your future today—it''s fast, easy, and completely free."
     }'),
     ('admin_password', '{
         "passwordHash": "$2a$10$Y.wL9e/bM...your_own_secure_hash_here"